|

 f functor to initialize value-field of val.The functor signature is:

 where val is the item inserted.
-While the functor f is working the item val is locked.
-The user-defined functor is called only if the inserting is success and may be passed by reference using boost::ref.
+While the functor f is called the item val is locked so the functor has an exclusive access to the item.
+The user-defined functor is called only if the inserting is success.

 |